Tazaf/masrad-project-starter/README.md

 ## Prerequisites

-These instructions assume that you are using the Travel Log API and have read its [documentation](https://comem-travel-log-api.herokuapp.com/).
+These instructions assume that you are using the Travel Log API and have read its [documentation](https://comem-travel-log-api.onrender.com/).

+> You should have or will receive soon the URL of a dedicated API for your projet.
+Use this URL instead of the demo one as soon as you have it.

 You will need to have [Node.js](https://nodejs.org) installed.
-The latest LTS (Long Term Support) version is recommended (v12.18.0 at the time of writing these instructions).
+The latest LTS (Long Term Support) version is recommended (v18 at the time of writing these instructions).

 <a href="#top">↑ Back to top</a>

 ## Features

-The features that the final application should support can be found in [the course introduction subject](https://mediacomem.github.io/comem-masrad-dfa/latest/subjects/intro/#12).
+The features that the final application should support can be found in [the course introduction subject](https://mediacomem.github.io/comem-masrad-dfa/latest/subjects/intro/#7).

 This starter instructions will ONLY cover **registering and logging users**.
 The rest is up to you.